-Lundy is the former Co-Director of Emerge, the first program in the U.S. for male batterers, and a leading consultant regarding domestic violence issues.
+Lundy is the former Co-Director of Emerge, the first program in the U.S. for male batterers, and a leading consultant regarding domestic violence issues and traits of abusive men.

 Although I haven’t seen Daily Wisdom, the following quotes from Why Does He Do That? (as found on Goodreads) are likely to be representative of Bancroft’s offerings of inspiration and guidance.